 Do all you can to keep your spine straight.
 Sleep on a firm mattress or with a thin (or no) pillow under your head.
-Every day, practice standing against a wall so your heels, bottom, shoulders and head all touch.
-Also do all the posture exercises your physical therapist recommends.
+Every day, practice standing against a wall with your heels, bottom, shoulders and head touching the wall.
+Also, do all the posture exercises your physical therapist recommends.

 Experiment With Diet

-There’s no one diet for axSpA, but many people find that eating a certain way helps them feel better.
+There’s no one diet for axSpA, but many people find that sticking with a healthy diet helps them feel better.
 Choose fresh veggies, fruit and whole grains.
 Limit red meat, sugar, soda and other junk foods.
 If you’re having trouble figuring out a healthy way to eat on your own, ask your doctor for a referral to a dietitian who specializes in inflammatory disease.